hugeandbulk/rumor/Erdős–Rényi-model/readme.md

 What is proofs by Erdős?

 The proof by Erdős actually proves something significantly stronger, namely that if P is the set of all primes, then the following series diverges: As a reminder, a series is called convergent if its sequence of partial sums has a limit L that is a real number.

+What are the different types of density plots?

+There are a few different types of density plots: 1-D density plot, 2-D density plot, and contour plot.
+Let's explore each one.
+1-D Density Plot: A 1-D density plot, known as a Kernel Density Estimate (KDE) plot, is a smoothed histogram version.